abilian/lab.abilian.com/docs/Tech/Python/Shell in Python.md

 - https://github.com/KonishchevDmitry/psh = Process management library
 - https://github.com/Ovsyanka83/pysh/ = A library of small functions that simplify scripting in python
 - https://hitchdev.com/commandlib/ = a library for calling external UNIX commands (e.g. in build scripts) in a clean, readable way.

+## Python-based shells

+- https://github.com/geophile/marcel "[Marcel is a shell](https://www.youtube.com/watch?v=VF9-sEbqDvU).
+The main idea is to rely on piping as the primary means of composition, as with any Unix or Linux shell.
+However, instead of passing strings from one command to the next, marcel passes Python values: builtin types such as lists, tuples, strings, and numbers; but also objects representing files and processes."
+- https://xon.sh/ "Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
+The language is a superset of Python 3.6+ with additional shell primitives that you are used to from Bash and IPython.
+It works on all major systems including Linux, OSX, and Windows.
+Xonsh is meant for the daily use of experts and novices."

 ## Docs / blogs posts

 - https://martinheinz.dev/blog/98 "The Right Way to Run Shell Commands From Python"